 swimming pool (non chemical).
 You cannot beat this place.
 On booking.com

 they get an average rating of 9.2.

 The best travel time for the Atlas Mountains

 If you want to climb the atlas, you have to take into account the climatic conditions.
 Because it rains considerably more on the high areas of the Atlas Mountains compared to inland.
 The temperatures are also lower year round and even snow can fall from a height of 1000 meters.
 The reason for this is that the Atlas Mountains are located in a climate barrier between the north and the south.
 Visit the Atlas Mountains in the months of March, April, May, October and November.
 In May alpine flowers will be in Bloom and daytime temperatures are very mild and pleasant.
-Click here for more average weather details in Marrakech.
+Click here for more climate details in Marrakesh.

 Written by our reporter and co-founder Jan: